Skip to content

 feature updates 7

-This package is now ready to be deployed.
-It'll first copy over the necessary files, then run the installation command.
+At this point, the package is ready to deploy.
+During the deployment process, the package first copies over the necessary files, then runs the installation command.
 We disabled the option to scan after deployment because the scan will always fail.
-The deployment will finish in PDQ Deploy, kicking off the scan; however, the upgrade will still be in progress on the target computer.
-Once the upgrade is complete, you can manually run a scan against the target computer, which updates its information in PDQ Inventory with the new OS version.
+Once the upgrade finishes, I recommend manually scanning the target device, which should update PDQ Inventory with the new OS version information.

 Brock Bingham candid headshot